DavidZajicek/holbertonschool-hbnb/README.md

 `pip install -r requirements.txt`

 ### Run
-To run and test the project, run the following command while in the root directory `python run.py`
+To run the project, run the following command while in the root directory `python run.py`

+### Test
+To test the project, run the following command while in the root directory `python3 -m unittest discover app.tests`

 -------------------------------------------------------------------------------------------------------------------------
 ### 🧑‍💻 Developed By: